shellhub-io/shellhub-io.github.io/docs/getting-started.md

 ### Command line SSH client

-To connect to your device using a command line SSH client you need to know its `SSHID` address.
+To connect to your device using a command line SSH client you need to know its SSHID address.

-In the Device Fleet page choose the device you want to connect to and copy the device's `SSHID` address clicking on Copy icon located at SSHID address column of the table.
+In the Device Fleet page choose the device you want to connect to and copy the device's SSHID address clicking on Copy icon located at SSHID address column of the table.

 ```
 $ ssh <USER>@<SSHID>
 ```

+!!! note ""
     Make sure to replace `<USER>` with existing user in device's operating system and `<SSHID>` with the SSHID address copied before.

 ### PuTTY GUI SSH client